taba90/camel-ogc-simple-features/README.md

 # camel-ogc-simple-features

-A library to integrate [GeoTools](https://www.geotools.org/) DataStores in a Camel routes.
-Thus it allows to use the GeoTools SimpleFeatureCollection and SimpleFeatureIterator API to route and process messages in Camel.
+A library to integrate [GeoTools](https://www.geotools.org/) DataStores in a Camel route.
+It allows to use the GeoTools SimpleFeatureCollection and SimpleFeatureIterator API to route and process messages in Camel.

 ## BUILD